Guido Gómez

-Guido Gómez (born 19 May 1994) is an Italian footballer of Argentine descent who plays as a forward for club Crotone.
+Guido Gómez (born 19 May 1994) is an Italian professional footballer who plays as a forward for club Bari.

 Club career

-Born in Vico Equense, in the Province of Naples, Campania region, Gomez started his career at Emilian club Sassuolo.
-In 2013, he was farmed to Pro Vercelli. (in co-ownership deal for a peppercorn fee of €500) On 16 January 2014 he left for Lega Pro Seconda Divisione (ex–Serie C2) club Cuneo.
+Born in Vico Equense, in the Province of Naples, in the Region of Campania, Italy, Gómez started his career at Emilian club Sassuolo.
+In 2013, he was farmed to Pro Vercelli. (in a co-ownership deal for a peppercorn fee of €500) On 16 January 2014 he left for Lega Pro Seconda Divisione (ex–Serie C2) club Cuneo.
 Pro Vercelli was promoted back to Serie B while Cuneo relegated to Serie D respectively.
-Gomez made 13 league appearances in the whole season, as well a goal in 3 appearances in the cups.
-(Coppa Italia and Coppa Italia Lega Pro) in June 2014 Sassuolo bought Gomez back in a 2-year contract.
+Gómez made 13 league appearances in the whole season, as well a goal in 3 appearances in the cups.
+(Coppa Italia and Coppa Italia Lega Pro) in June 2014, Sassuolo bought Gómez back on a two-year contract.

-In July 2014 Gomez left for Juve Stabia in a temporary deal, for the first Lega Pro (ex–Serie C) season with only one division since 1978.
-The club later signed Gomez outright.
+In July 2014, Gómez left for Juve Stabia in a temporary deal, for the first Lega Pro (ex–Serie C) season with only one division since 1978.
+The club later signed Gómez outright.

-In summer 2016 Gómez was sold to Akragas, with Urban Žibert moved to Juve Stabia.
-On 31 January 2017 Gómez was signed by Catanzaro in a 1 1/2-year contract.
+In summer 2016, Gómez was sold to Akragas, with Urban Žibert moving to Juve Stabia.
+On 31 January 2017, Gómez was signed by Catanzaro on a 1 1/2-year contract.

 On 29 July 2019, he joined Triestina.

 On 27 July 2022, Gómez signed a three-year contract with Crotone.

 International career

-Gomez scored 4 goals in 5 matches of 2013 Mediterranean Games for Italy under-19 team (de facto under-20 team as Italy had eliminated from 2013 UEFA European Under-19 Championship).
+Gómez scored 4 goals in 5 matches in the 2013 Mediterranean Games for the Italy under-19 team (de facto under-20 team as Italy had been eliminated from the 2013 UEFA European Under-19 Championship).